 The administration of hour and midterm examinations is the responsibility of the instructor; these exams should normally be scheduled during regular class meeting times.
+In cases where hour and midterm examinations must be given outside regular class meeting times the course head must offer a makeup examination for documented academic conflicts.
 Ordinarily, the Office of the Registrar has no role in the administration of hour or midterm examinations.

-Instructors are required to offer makeup examinations to students who are absent from hour and midterm examinations for the observance of a religious holiday.
+Instructors are required by law to offer makeup examinations to students who are absent from hour and midterm examinations for the observance of a religious holiday.
+Instructors are not required to offer makeup examinations to students who are absent from hour and midterm examinations for other reasons.
 If an instructor is satisfied that the absence is necessary and that omitting a grade for the missed hour or midterm examination will not affect the student's course grade, final evaluation of the student's work in the course may be determined from the remainder of the course work.
 The instructor may also elect to give a makeup examination.
 The responsibility for such decisions rests with the instructor only and not with the Dean's Office or the Administrative Board.
 Instructors may also decide whether to require the attendance of graduate students at hour and midterm examinations.

 Although instructors are obligated to offer makeup examinations only in the case of absence for the observance of a religious holiday, students who have obtained proper Harvard University Health Services (HUHS) documentation of illness may not be penalized for their absence from hour and midterm examinations.
-The appropriate form must be signed by a HUHS medical professional and given to the student's Senior Tutor or Freshman Dean, who will write the student a letter that acknowledges receipt of the HUHS form.
+The appropriate form must be signed by a HUHS medical professional and given to the student's Resident Dean who will write the student a letter that acknowledges receipt of the HUHS form.
 This letter may be presented to the instructor as certification of the student's illness.